Rate Limit Rules

 and Attribute

-/ Company
+/ Organization

-) with a Number of Events of 2, and assign it to our login form, then this will merely limit the number of times that the user can login from each ASN within an hour.
+) with a Number of events of 2, and assign it to our login form, then this will merely limit the number of times that the user can login from each ASN within an hour.

 Instead, we set up one Count by condition (Argument